 You’re going to love today’s conversation, especially if:

 (If you’re brand new to digital course creation, be sure to listen to part one of this conversation where we talk all about how to create an online course!)

 Through her bestselling courses and popular podcast, Amy’s action-by-action approach proves that even the newest online entrepreneurs can bypass the overwhelm, and instead generate exciting momentum as they build a business they love.
-Her Digital Course Academy opens for enrollment for a limited-time on September 21st, 2021!

 Thanks so much for joining me this week.
 Have some feedback you’d like to share?
 Leave a note in the comment section below!

 If you enjoyed this episode, please share it using the social media buttons you see at the bottom of the post.